Bipolar Disorder Hotline

 Bipolar Disorder Statistics

-- Nearly 5.7 million adults in the US live with bipolar disorder
+- Nearly 5.7 million adults in the U.S. live with bipolar disorder.

 Common Symptoms of Bipolar Disorder